deepti-rajpoot12/deepti-rajpoot12/README.md

 # Hi, I'm Deepti 👋
-I’m a pre-final year engineering student interested in full stack development and problem solving.
+I’m a final year engineering student interested in full stack development and problem solving.
 I enjoy building real-world projects and understanding how things work behind the scenes, especially in backend development.

 ---